0sparsh2/0sparsh2/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working at [AppyHigh Technology](https://www.appyhigh.com) upon Recommendation Systems.
+- 🔭 I’m currently working at [AppyHigh Technology](https://www.appyhigh.com) upon Stable DIffusion and Prompt Engineering.
-- 🌱 I’m currently learning Blockchain and Neuroscience.
+- 🌱 I’m currently learning Blockchain and LLMs.
 - 👯 I’m looking to collaborate Deep Learning based research assignments.
 - 💬 Ask me about anything, ready to help my best.
 - 📫 How to reach me: My [Linkedin](https://www.linkedin.com/in/sparshnagpal/)